xpqz/documentation/programmers-guide/docs/object-oriented-programming/including-namespaces-in-classes/including-namespaces-in-classes.md

 Any number of Namespaces may be included in a Class and the `:Include` statements may occur anywhere in the Class script.
 However, for the sake of readability, it is recommended that you have `:Include` statements at the top, given that any definitions in the script will supersede included functions and operators.

-For information on copying classes that reference namespaces in this way, see  [Referenced Objects on page 1](../System Commands/copy.htm#Referenced_Objects).
+For information on copying classes that reference namespaces in this way, see  [Referenced Objects](../System Commands/copy.htm#Referenced_Objects).